 As set out in Bob Michaels’ squad strategy document earlier in the year, the quad were, “Entered as composites so credit for any good performances may be given to the clubs who do so much every year to support the National Squad efforts.”

 In the final of open coxless fours, Kate Miller, Kareen Marwick, Caroline Christie and Miriam Batten beat another ‘squaddie’ crew containing Kate Grose, which in turn had defeated the GB lightweights (with Rachel Hirst at two) in the first round.

 Most of the members of the two openweight fours then doubled up into the only squad crew that actually raced as GBR National Squad to win open eights: Miriam Batten (stroke), Kareen Marwick, Ali Gill, Caroline Christie, Annabel Eyres, Jo Gough, Lindsay Williams, Lesley Baguley, cox Toddy Russ.

 The lightweight double sculls was also split into two divisions, one of which was won by Alison Brownless and Kristel Osborn, and the other by Liz Holmes and Alison Staite.
-The lightweight single sculls was split into three with Claire Parker reversing the result of the previous year by beating Helen Mangan in the final of one, while Shauna McGibbon and Sue Appelboom won the other two.
+The lightweight single sculls was split into three with Claire Parker reversing the result of the previous year by beating Helen Mangan in the final of one, and Shauna McGibbon and Sue Appelboom winning the other two.

 Gateshead Garden Festival